 Live on site

-Gap year students live in a furnished two bedroom apartments or a small house, with the option to have a private room or to have a roommate.
+Gap year students live in a furnished two bedroom apartment or a small house, with the option to have a private room or to have a roommate.
 Students will have access to a washer and dryer on property for their personal use.
 Each residence has a full kitchen and students are responsible for purchasing their own food and making their own meals.

 Dates and Cost